sigmacoy/sigmacoy/README.md

 Welcome to my GitHub profile!
 I'm a Computer Science student passionate about mastering and diving deep into Artificial Intelligence.

-🚀 About Me
+# 🚀 About Me

-  • 🎯 Aspiring to be the best competitive programmer in my university.
+  • 🎯 Aspiring to be the best competitive programmer in my university. <br>
   • ⚡ I believe that consistent practice, learning from mistakes, and strong fundamentals are the keys to success.

-🔥 My Skill Set
+# 🔥 My Skill Set

   •

-🌱 Currently Learning
+# 🌱 Currently Learning
+  •

-🎯 My Goals
+# 🎯 My Goals

   • Build AI-driven projects that can solve real-world problems.
   • Continuously grow my understanding of Machine Learning and Neural Networks.

-📌 Let's Connect!
+# 📌 Let's Connect!

   LinkedIn: https://www.linkedin.com/in/mc-cauley-bacalla-a4274a363/